KaroshiBee/weevil/README.md

 ## Running other Michelson files

-You will need to run
+In Emacs you will need to run (after doing the three steps above)
 ```elisp
 M-x dap-debug-edit-template
 ```